thoughtspot/visual-embed-sdk/README.md

 ## Quick Start

-The ThoughtSpot Embed SDK allows you to embed the ThoughtSpot search experience, pinboards, visualizations or the even full app version.
+The ThoughtSpot Embed SDK allows you to embed the ThoughtSpot search experience, liveboards, visualizations or the even full app version.

 ### Embedded Search